 True Food Kitchen (Nearby Hotels)

-Typical mall food isn’t considered to be the best of the best, nor the healthiest, but True Food Kitchen at Lenox Mall in Atlanta is redefining the stigma—there’s also an Alpharetta location.
+Typical mall food isn’t considered to be the best of the best, nor the healthiest, but True Food Kitchen at Lenox Mall in Atlanta is redefining the stigma—there’s also an Alpharetta location set to open in spring 2020.
 An overwhelming smell of tasty spices and garlic envelope the nostrils upon entry, and it’s heavenly.
 True Food Kitchen focuses on a few key diets—organic, vegan, vegetarian and gluten free.
 However all food is healthy, seasonal and sustainable.
 The menu rotates, but expect of variety of veggie based dishes like squash casserole, grass fed burgers, tempeh B.L.T.’s with avocado and many other clean takes on classics.

 Slutty Vegan ATL (Nearby Hotels)